VesnaBozic/git-commands/README.md

 ## git commit

+Git works by saving the current state of all its files it manages into sanpshots called commits.

+Commit can contain one or many file changes.

 > we use to save all the changes.
 It always save everything that is in the staging area.
 If you want to undo commit you must undo everything.

 > you must enter log message with commit